 - materials from new sources especially in circumstances where the reputation of reliability of the supplier is not known

 - large offers of herbal materials that are generally only available in limited quantities

 The justification and application of additional testing should follow basic risk management principles.

 Identification of herbal materials

-The TGA has published guidance regarding the requirements for identification of herbal materials.
+The TGA has published guidance regarding the requirements for Identification of herbal materials and extracts.

 Samples of unmilled plants